seccily/yoga-analyzer/README.md

 ## Details of how to run the project

+To build and run the project, you first need to locate to **YogaAnalyzerApp** folder.
 There are two options to run the project:
 1. By installing a virtual environment
 2. Via Docker image